Summarizing Strategies

 Teaching Summarizing Strategies

-• Divide a text into numbered sections.
+• Split a text into sections.

-• What is the main idea?
+• What’s the main idea?

-• How would you sum up the key points?
+• What are the key points?

 This reading skills unit focuses on summarizing.
 All lessons and activities are provided in both digital and printable formats.